Government shutdown closes parts of Washington state national parks, cuts search-and-rescue staff

 The National Parks Conservation Association called out the safety risks inherent in the partial shutdown of national parks.

-“National park visitors regularly undertake vigorous exercise, get lost, experience accidents, or find themselves in severe or changing weather conditions,” said Emily Douce, part of the NPCA’s government affairs team, in a blog post earlier this week.
-“Even though parks will still have a skeleton crew of law enforcement officials and search-and-rescue personnel, having such limited staff puts visitors at greater risk.”
+“National park visitors regularly undertake vigorous exercise, get lost, experience accidents, or find themselves in severe or changing weather conditions,” said Emily Douce, part of the National Parks Conservation Association’s government affairs team, in a blog post earlier this week.
+“Even though parks will still have a skeleton crew of law-enforcement officials and search-and-rescue personnel, having such limited staff puts visitors at greater risk.”

-The NPCA also worries about damage to park facilities and natural resources by irresponsible visitors in the absence of park staff.
+The association also worries about damage to park facilities and natural resources by irresponsible visitors in the absence of park staff.

-During the January federal government shutdown, the nation’s parks were down to about 3,300 “essential staff,” compared to a park service work force numbering more than 20,000.
+During the January federal government shutdown, the nation’s parks were down to about 3,300 “essential staff,” compared with a park service workforce numbering more than 20,000.

 More information about the shutdown plans of other federal agencies that operate public lands can be found at the Department of the Interior’s website.

 The National Weather Service in Seattle “will continue to operate 24×7 through the government shutdown to provide forecast and warning information,” the service said on Twitter late Friday.
-“Our social media presence will remain, but we will be limiting posts and replies to subjects that are directly related to forecasts and warnings.”
+“Our social-media presence will remain, but we will be limiting posts and replies to subjects that are directly related to forecasts and warnings.”

 The forecast, by the way, is for rain in Seattle and a daytime high Saturday of 46 degrees.
 Rain is also likely most of Sunday.

-People heading to the mountains can expect heavy snowfall of up to two or three feet in some locations through Sunday.
+People heading to the mountains can expect heavy snowfall of up to 2 or 3 feet in some locations through Sunday.
 The heaviest accumulations are expected Saturday evening and overnight with snow levels between 1,500 and 3,000 feet, rising to 3,500 feet by Sunday night.

 There is a coastal flood advisory in effect through Sunday afternoon for shorelines along the Strait of Juan de Fuca and communities including Westport, Ocean Shores, Kalaloch Lodge, La Push, Port Angeles, Neah Bay, and low-lying areas around Grays Harbor including Hoquiam and Aberdeen, according to the weather service.
 Onshore winds and high tides may combine to produce minor flooding that could cover roads and parks near the water.